asanchezcastillo/QPixSemiAnalytical/README.md

 Examining the code
 ---------------
 Now were will go through the code to show how it is structured and the most relevant bits.
 In the first place, we have the SemiAnalytical class, which is in charge of computing the number of photons that reach each photon detector.
-The constructor of this class takes the parameter file as an argument and its two most relevant functions are:
+Its two most relevant functions are:
 ```c++
 void SemiAnalyticalModel::detectedDirectVisibilities(std::vector<double>& DetectedVisibilities, Point_t const& ScintPoint) const
 ```